oneapi-src/oneDAL/docs/source/onedal/algorithms/svm/svm.rst

     with :math:`0 \leq \alpha_i \leq 1`, :math:`i = 1, \ldots, n`,
     :math:`e^T\alpha = n\nu`, :math:`y^T\alpha = 0`,
-    where :math:`e` is the vector of ones, :math:`\nu` is an upper bound on the fraction of training errors and a lower bound of the fraction of support vector, :math:`Q` is a symmetric matrix of size :math:`n \times n` with :math:`Q_{ij} = y_i y_j K(x_i, x_j)`, and :math:`K(x,y)` is a kernel function.
+    where :math:`e` is the vector of ones, :math:`\nu` is an upper bound on the fraction of training errors and a lower bound of the fraction of the support vector, :math:`Q` is a symmetric matrix of size :math:`n \times n` with :math:`Q_{ij} = y_i y_j K(x_i, x_j)`, and :math:`K(x,y)` is a kernel function.